artiebits.com

 Where:

-Here is an example of predicting probability of a team scoring 2 goals in the next match and given that this team on average scores 1.45 per match:
+Here’s an example: predicting the probability of a team scoring 2 goals in their next match, given their average is 1.45 goals per match:

 P(2;1.45)=1.452e1.452!0.24659P(2; 1.45) = \frac{1.45^2 e^{-1.45}}{2!} \approx 0.24659